 - Persons under the age of 18 on active duty in the military

 - Married persons under 18 years of age

 Oversight committee tasked with reviewing the scientific and ethical merits of all Brown University research activities involving the derivation of human embryonic stem cells (hESCs).
 More information about the ESCRO can be found here.

 The process of converting information, particularly information such as social security number and name that identifies individuals, into a code.

-- Informed consent of research participants
+- Obtains informed consent of research participants.

 Note: Brown University applies this definition to all Exempt and non-Exempt research.

 Fair or just; used in the context of selection of subjects to indicate that the benefits and burdens or research are fairly distributed.

 Category of review of human subjects research that is minimal risk, and not subject to review and approval by an IRB.
 Categories of Exempt research activities are defined by federal regulations.
 Researchers conducting Exempt research must comply with the requirements of the HRPP and Brown University.